Do you know your best side? And do you know how light can work to flatter your face?

 Technical jargon can be confusing, so I put together this short post to explain the difference between Low and High-Resolution images.

 First, take a look at the following images.
-Click each to see it in full size.

 When we shoot, we always send you the High-Resolution versions of your shots so that you can use them wherever you need.
-They are very big - good enough for printing and use in any normal media.

 But in order to make our website load faster, we only display Low-Res photos on it.